gitter-lab/pria_lifechem/dataset/README.md

 When training models for a new target, the PriA-SSB and RMI-FANCM columns can be replaced with suitable labels for that target.

 The pria_lifechem subdirectory in the parent directory contains scripts for preprocessing a chemical screening dataset for training new models.

+`download.sh` is the a downloading script for all the files mentioned above.